 In 1949, London, England, a mild-mannered man, John Christie (Richard Attenborough, Jurassic Park), leads a simple and quiet life along with his wife, Ethel (Pat Heywood, Whoever Slew Auntie Roo?).
-What no one knows is that Christie is a really a serial killer who lures unsuspecting women to his apartment to rape and kill them.
+What no one knows is that Christie is really a serial killer who lures unsuspecting women to his apartment to rape and kill them.

 Reaction & Thoughts:

 Often cited as one of the best thrillers ever made, and for once the critical mass was not exaggerating.
 Sadly, Richard Fleischer’s 10 Rillington Place (aka The Strangler of Rillington Place), which is based on a true story, is also one of the most overlooked thrillers too.
 I tend to be a little apprehensive about movies based on real people because reality is usually duller than fiction.
-That’s not the case here — it’s gets under your skin really quick.
+That’s not the case here — the movie gets under your skin really quick.

 From the opening scene to the last shot I couldn’t help but be marveled at the clinical precision of the whole thing.
 10 Rillington Place is an engrossing, suspenseful, truly extraordinary film.
 The post-WWII malaise is handled particularly well.